OpenEvalProject/evals/manuscripts/elife-41523/v1/manuscript.md

 ## Abstract

-A genetic pathway that times development works together with the sex-determination pathway to control the timing of sexually dimorphic neural development in C. elegans .
+A genetic pathway that times development works together with the sex-determination pathway to control the timing of sexually dimorphic neural development in C. elegans.